-As of July 31, 2023 and 2022 the Corporation has goodwill of approximately \$130,296,000.
-The Corporation has elected March 31st as its annual impairment assessment date.
-The Corporation also considered certain factors such as whether macroeconomic conditions, industry considerations, cost factors, and the sequence of events during the COVID-19 pandemic constituted a triggering event.
-The Corporation's evaluation determined it is not more likely than not that the reporting unit's fair value is less than its carrying value.
+As of July 31, 2024 and 2023 the Corporation has goodwill of approximately \$130,296,000.
+The Corporation has elected March 31st as its annual impairment assessment date The Corporation's evaluation determined it is not more likely than not that the reporting unit's fair value is less than its carrying value.
 The Corporation completed its annual impairment assessment and concluded that no goodwill or indefinite lived intangible asset impairment charge was required.